-PV cells are electrically connected together in a packaged, weather-tight PV module or panel.
-PV modules vary in size and vary in the amount of electricity they can produce.
-PV module electricity generation capacity increases with the number of cells in the module or in the surface area of the module.
+PV cells are electrically connected in a packaged, weather-tight PV module or panel.
+PV modules vary in size and in the amount of electricity they can produce.
+PV module electricity generating capacity increases with the number of cells in the module or in the surface area of the module.
 PV modules can be connected in groups to form a PV array.
-A PV array can be composed of two or several thousand PV modules.
-The number of PV modules connected together in a PV array determines the total amount of electricity that the array can generate.
+A PV array can be composed of two or hundreds of PV modules.
+The number of PV modules connected in a PV array determines the total amount of electricity that the array can generate.

 Photovoltaic cells generate direct current (DC) electricity.
 This DC electricity can be used to charge batteries that, in turn, power devices that use direct current electricity.
-Nearly all electricity is supplied as alternating current in electricity transmission and distribution systems.
-Devices called inverters are used on PV modules or in arrays to convert the DC electricity to alternating current (AC) electricity.
+Nearly all electricity is supplied as alternating current (AC) in electricity transmission and distribution systems.
+Devices called inverters are used on PV modules or in arrays to convert the DC electricity to AC electricity.

 Applications of photovoltaic systems

-The simplest photovoltaic systems are solar-powered calculators and wrist watches.
+The smallest photovoltaic systems power calculators and wrist watches.
 Larger systems can provide electricity to pump water, to power communications equipment, to supply electricity for a single home or business, or to form large arrays that supply electricity to thousands of electricity consumers.

-- PV systems can supply electricity in locations where electricity distribution systems do not exist, and they can also supply electricity to an electric power grid.
+- PV systems can supply electricity in locations where electricity distribution systems (power lines) do not exist, and they can also supply electricity to an electric power grid.

 - PV arrays can be installed quickly and can be any size.